scnaegle/nested_form/README.md

-# Unmaintained
+# Maintained

-The Nested Form gem is **no longer maintained**.
+The Nested Form gem is **now maintained**.
 Feel free to fork this project.

 # Nested Form